 Factoring Process

-• You receive cash (advance) as a return based on the agreed percentage of the agreement that is usually 80 to 90 percent
+- You receive cash (advance) as a return based on the agreed percentage of the agreement which is usually 80 to 90 per cent

 Why Factoring?